mongodb/docs/source/includes/inconsistency-type/details.uuid.rst

-UUID of the collection registered on the sharding catalog.
+:abbr:`UUID (Universally unique identifier)` of the collection registered on the sharding catalog.